What Is Social Media Listening & Why Is It Important? [+Expert Tips]

 8. Create templated responses for how to engage with negative and positive comments/feedback.

 • You need to respond in a timely fashion.
 Also, don't just respond to the negative.
-When a customer praises you, they are saying "I love you".
+When a customer praises you, they are saying, “I love you.”

 • Address their concerns by acknowledging that there is a problem, you hear them, and want to resolve it.

-• Invite them to pull the conversation off social by them contacting you through DM, email, phone, etc.
+• Invite them to pull the conversation off social by contacting you through DM, email, phone, etc.

 9. Monitor the pieces of content and keywords that garner the most attention/engagement.